-How Much Is Needed to Afford Living in the Largest U.S. Cities?
+How Much Is Needed to Afford Living in the Nation’s Largest Cities?

 What does a living income mean?
 Economists and policymakers can’t agree, and many government guidelines are based on outdated or incomplete measures.
 The Consumer Price Index (CPI) is as reliable as federal minimum wage levels: not very.
 Creditnews Research decided to do something about it, and the result of their research is this list of America’s largest metros, ranked by minimum “living income” thresholds.